jayden11/QuantEcon.site/wiki_py_docstrings.rst

 Summary
 =======

-For a detailed description of the <code>numpydoc</code> standard, see `numpy's actual description <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#documenting-classes>`_ of the style.
+For a detailed description of the ``numpydoc`` standard, see `numpy's actual description <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#documenting-classes>`__ of the style.
 This should be read by each developer to make sure we understand exactly what is required and what other options we have while documenting.
 Here is a summary of the key components of that document:

-<code>numpydoc</code> style docstrings are written in `restructured text <http://docutils.sourceforge.net/rst.html>`_.
+``numpydoc`` style docstrings are written in `restructured text <http://docutils.sourceforge.net/rst.html>`__.
 They are composed of a short description of the object followed by a few required and optional sections.
 For functions and methods, these sections are:

 * Required
     #.
 Parameters